attogram/ollama-bash-lib/demos/prompt.all.models.md

 ## gpt-oss:120b
 ```
 # <thinking>
 # The user asks: "What is your knowledge cutoff date?
 Respond with only the date."

-We should respond just the date.
-According to system message: Knowledge cutoff: 2024-06.
-So answer: "2024-06".
-Ensure only the date.
+The developer instruction says to respond only with the date.
+The user request is straightforward and allowed.
+So answer with just the date: "2024-06-01"?
+Actually the system message in the prompt says: "Knowledge cutoff: 2024-06".
+Typically the date is "June 2024".
+The user wants a date, we can respond "2024-06-01" or "June 2024".
+The instruction: "Respond with only the date."
+Probably "2024-06".
+That is a date.
+Could be "2024-06-01".
+To be safe and precise, I'd give "2024-06".
+That is a date component.
+It's ambiguous, but okay.
+They ask for date, so the answer is the date.
+I'll respond with "2024-06".
 # </thinking>

 2024-06